mallpopstar/partyline/README.md

 - https://github.com/AshleyScirra/via.js

 If you are looking for a library that can load 3rd-party js files and fill in the gaps, check out [Partytown 🎉](https://partytown.builder.io/).

+## License

+Partyline is licensed under the MIT license.